kenowr/DCASE-2020-Task-1B/README.md

 Example
 -------
-We have also provided an example to show how the auto calibration VI works.
+We have also provided an example to show how the automatic calibration VI works.

-1. Select `Input.csv` in the `SampleCSV` folder as input CSV file in `Main.vi` and type in your output CSV file to write the results.
+1. Select `Input.csv` in the `SampleCSV` folder as the input CSV file in `Main.vi` and type in the path to the CSV file to write the outputs to.
 2. Enter your settings and parameters according to the user guide in `Main.vi`.
-3. Click "Run" button or press "Ctrl+R" to run the VI.
+3. Click the "Run" button or press "Ctrl+R" to run the VI.

 System setup <a name='system_setup'>
 ------------
 The system we used to test the code in this repository is as follows:
 - OS: Windows 10
-- Processor: Intel Core i7-7700HQ CPU@ 2.80GHz
+- Processor: Intel Core i7-7700HQ CPU @ 2.80GHz
 - RAM: 16.0GB

 The main driver and software versions were: